There are tons of different apps for freelancers out there, so it can be hard to separate the good ones from the bad ones.

 Here are some of the top apps for freelancers that will help you stay healthy while working from home.

-If you hate coming up with your own workout routines and would rather someone just tell you precisely what to do, then you’ll have to check out Nike Training Club.
+Check out Nike Training Club if you hate coming up with your own workout routines and would rather someone just tell you precisely what to do.

-I’ve been using this app for almost ten years now, and it’s filled with tons of different trainings.
+I’ve been using this app for more than ten years now, and it’s filled with tons of different trainings.

-Freelancers can easily make use of Peloton’s workout app if they have a bike at home.
-I’ve recently started using it and have to say that it’s pretty incredible.
+Freelancers can easily use Peloton’s workout app if they have a bike at home.
+I’ve recently started using it and I have to say that it’s pretty incredible.

 Not only does Peloton have cycle workouts, but they also have stretching, meditation, and more.
 Plus, if you’re a first-time user of the app, you can get two months for free when you sign up.
 If you decide it’s a good fit, you can switch to the paid version after the trial for just $12.99.